Privacy Policy for Script Sentinel

 Last Updated:

-This Privacy Policy explains how Script Sentinel processes information across our public website, free CSP scanner, Script Sentinel Premium monitoring product, and Chrome extension.
+This Privacy Policy explains how Script Sentinel processes information across our public website, free CSP scanner, Script Sentinel Premium monitoring product, and Chrome and Firefox browser extensions.
 The extension-specific policy is preserved below, and the newer premium monitoring and billing flows are covered in additional sections.

 1. Scope

-Script Sentinel provides a free CSP scanner and generator, a paid premium CSP drift monitoring service, and a Chrome extension that can initiate scans against the backend.
+Script Sentinel provides a free CSP scanner and generator, a paid premium CSP drift monitoring service, and browser extensions that can initiate scans against the backend.

 This policy covers how we process information when you use those products, sign in to a premium account, monitor a site, purchase a plan, receive product emails, or visit pages on our website.

-The Script Sentinel extension is designed to be privacy-first.
-We do not use it to build advertising profiles, track your browsing history in the background, or sell extension user data.
+The Script Sentinel browser extensions are designed to be privacy-first.
+We do not use them to build advertising profiles, track your browsing history in the background, or sell extension user data.

 2.1 Active Tab URL

-When you start a scan from the extension, it sends the URL of the active tab to our backend at https://script-sentinel.com so our scan service can analyze the page and generate a recommended Content Security Policy.
+When you start a scan from an extension, it sends the URL of the active tab, selected scan depth, and selected scan options to our backend at https://script-sentinel.com so our scan service can analyze the page and generate a recommended Content Security Policy.

 2.2 Scan Results

-The generated policy and related scan output are returned to the extension so they can be displayed to you.
+The generated policy and related scan output are returned to the extension as scan results so they can be displayed to you.
+Extension scans use the public scanner path and are not written to the premium monitoring database.

 2.3 Local Extension Storage

-The extension uses chrome.storage.local to save your 5 most recent scans on your device.
+The extensions can use browser extension-local storage to save your 5 most recent scans on your device.
+You can disable local history or clear it from the extension UI.
 That local extension history is not synced by us to another device and is not stored in our premium Postgres database.

 3. Website Scanner and Public Service